OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 * Go to *Inventory / Inventory Control / Inventory Revaluation / Products*
   to create a new Inventory Revaluation.

+* In order to post the inventory revaluation for multiple items at once, select the records in the tree view and go to
+  *More / Post Inventory Revaluations*.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot